mateuszkuczykkuczynski/A-Pathfinding/README.md

-App build in Python with the implemented algorithm A* allows you to find the shortest path from the designated point A to point B.
+App build in Python with the implemented algorithm A* allows you to find the shortest path from the designated point A to point B. Simple GUI build using Pygame library.